invernizzi/vagrant-scp/README.md

     vagrant scp :file_on_vm.txt file_on_host.txt

 ## Vagrant version
-We support Vagrant 1.7+.
-Note that Ubuntu 14.04 LTS ships version 1.4.3.
-You can get the deb file with the latest Vagrant [here](https://www.vagrantup.com/).
+We require Vagrant v1.7 or newer.
+If you are running older version (check with `vagrant --version`), install recent version directly from [vendor site](https://www.vagrantup.com/).